Designations Congruent with Things: Chapter 17

 “So sit,” Hermann says.
 “Read.”

-“Well you’re kind of pinning me to a window,” Newt points out, finding it challenging to talk with his hands in the minimal space between them.
+“Well, you’re kind of pinning me to a window.”
+Newt finds it challenging to talk with his hands in the minimal space between them.
 “A little bit.”

-“So I am,” Hermann says.
+“So I am.”
+Hermann steps back.
 “Apologies.”
-He lets Newt’s shirt go and straightens the seams before stepping back.
+He straightens the seams of Newt’s shirt.

 Newt does his own seam adjusting, more out of principle than necessity, then says, “I’ve been reading Descartes for days, you know.”

-“I’m not sure if Descartes is alleviating or adding to your current problems,” Hermann says, tucking his chin and shooting Newt a disapproving look from beneath lowered brows.
+“I’m not sure if Descartes is alleviating or adding to your current problems.”
+Hermann tucks his chin and shoots Newt a disapproving look from beneath lowered brows.

 “Descartes is a baller,” Newt says, affronted, “and not to be defined in relation to me.”